bxlab/cmdb-quantbio/assignments/lab/genome_assembly/assignment/index.md

 </details>

 #### **Step 1.3**
+Using your results from Step 1.2, answer the following questions in your `README.md`:
-Using the histogram from Q1.2, how much of the genome has not been sequenced (has 0x coverage)?
-How well does this match Poisson expectations?
+1. In your simulation, how much of the genome has not been sequenced (has 0x coverage)?
+2. How well does this match Poisson expectations?
 How well does the normal distribution fit the data?

 #### **Step 1.4**
-Now repeat the analysis with 10x coverage: 1. simulate the appropriate number of reads, 2. make a histogram, 3. overlay a Poisson distribution with lambda=10, 4. overlay with a Normal distribution with mean=10, standard deviation=3.16.
-5. compute the number of bases with 0x coverage, and 6. evaluate how well it matches the Poisson expectation and Normal expectations.
+Now, repeat the analysis with 10x coverage:
+1. Simulate using the appropriate number of reads
+2. Make a histogram.
+Overlay a Poisson distribution with **lambda = 10**.
+Overlay a Normal distribution with *mean = 10 and std. dev. = 3.16**.
+Upload this plot as `ex1_10x_cov.png` in your submission directory.
+3. In your `README.md`, answer the following questions:
+  1. In your simulation, how much of the genome has not been sequenced (has 0x coverage)?
+  2. How well does this match Poisson expectations?
+How well does the normal distribution fit the data?

 #### **Step 1.5**
-Now repeat the analysis with 30x coverage: 1. simulate the appropriate number of reads, 2. make a histogram, 3. overlay a Poisson distribution with lambda=30, 4. overlay with a Normal distribution with mean=30, standard deviation=5.47 5. compute the number of bases with 0x coverage, and 6. evaluate how well it matches the Poisson expectation and Normal expectations.
+Now, repeat the analysis with 30x coverage:
+1. Simulate using the appropriate number of reads
+2. Make a histogram.
+Overlay a Poisson distribution with **lambda = 10**.
+Overlay a Normal distribution with *mean = 10 and std. dev. = 3.16**.
+Upload this plot as `ex1_30x_cov.png` in your submission directory.
+3. In your `README.md`, answer the following questions:
+  1. In your simulation, how much of the genome has not been sequenced (has 0x coverage)?
+  2. How well does this match Poisson expectations?
+How well does the normal distribution fit the data?

 ### Exercise 2. de Bruijn Graph construction